 Erin: Let me ask you, I want to go back and connect a dot, you do a lot of charity work in Kenya where you are located.
 What does that entail?
 What do you need from us?
 How do people follow that or get in touch with you about that?
 How do we support you in that work?

 Dr. Ameet: I'd like to do a lot of charity work, it's not enough though.
 And I'm not just saying that it's just not enough because I have to work as well full time.

 Erin: Yes, the reality of being an adult.

 Dr. Ameet: I would really appreciate it if people bought my Free Holistic Medicine Courses Online, that would really help me make enough to spend more time with these kids who've been abandoned and also make a difference in poor communities who don't have enough health care.
 I want to introduce holistic medicine and homeopathy in a bigger way so they're less dependent on antibiotics and excessive medicines that are destroying their nervous system, their immunity and really help people regain knowledge of traditional medicine as well.
 So if you're willing I'd really appreciate it if you just went to my website, bought my Free Holistic Medicine Courses Online and supported this project and my work.
 So thank you.

 Erin: Yeah, I love it.
 I love what you're doing.
 And it is, it's Dr. Ameet, drameet.com.
 So if you like this process and we're going to continue and you want to learn from Ameet it's there's a bonus there that what you're doing is to supporting work in a place where people don't have the resources that we have wherever you're watching now.
-And sometimes we forget that too, is when we think about we want to heal our gut and we want to work on the liver and we can do that and in other places there's not a choice, there aren't opportunities to do that yet and you are trying to change that.
+And sometimes we forget that too, is when we think about we want to heal our gut and we want to work on the liver with the best herbs for liver repair and we can do that and in other places there's not a choice, there aren't opportunities to do that yet and you are trying to change that.